 It is essential to inspect the standpipe manifold during the rig acceptance.
 In addition, testing the standpipe valves should be to the full working pressure for at least 10 mins.

-Mainly there are two types of standpipe manifolds which are:
+There are two types of standpipe manifolds:

 - Single Standpipe

 - Dual Standpipe

 Standpipe manifold n : a series of lines, gauges and valves used for routing mud from the pumps to the standpipe.Heriot Watt University- Drilling Engineering Book

 We could line up such a manifold to provide communication to pump any fluid mud or cement in either drill pipe or annulus through the choke manifold or by passing it.